nyu-mll/quality/README.md

 - `author`: String.
 The author of the article.
 - `topic`: String.
 The topic of the article.
 - `url`: String.
 The URL of the original unprocessed source article.
+- `year`: String.
+The (often approximate) publication year of the article.
+The exact year is often difficult to locate or scrape; in that case, we use (the author's year of birth + the author's year of death) / 2 as the approximate publication year.
 - `license`: String.
 The license information for the article.
 - `article`: String.
 The HTML of the article.
 A script that converts HTML to plain texts is provided.
 - `questions`: A list of dictionaries explained below.
 Each line of json has a different number of questions because some questions were removed following validation.